Help for a shy cat

 “I spent a lot of time talking to Skadi, sitting next to the tower and petting her,” Levi says.
 “She seemed fine with human touch, but was terrified of coming out.
 Through a lot of patience and reassurance, she began to venture out to see me.
 I would lie next to the tower and talk to her, and she would perk up and slowly move out and curl up against my side.”

-A wallflower no more
+Timid cat a wallflower no more

 In time, Skadi abandoned the tower altogether and took to the wall cubbies (cozy little cat-sized cubicles anchored to the walls at varying heights).
 However, whenever Levi would walk in the room and say her name, her ears would perk up and she'd peek out from the cubby to see if it was her new friend.
 Then she would jump out and race toward him.

 No longer a wallflower, Skadi began to follow her caregivers around the cattery, to sit on their laps, and to become more social with visitors and volunteers.
 She even tested out life in a home when Levi took her on a sleepover.
 After wandering around his home briefly, Skadi sauntered into the living room and plopped down in the middle of the floor as if she had lived there for years.

 Levi says, “She brought a huge smile to my face every time I got to say hello to her.
 I just wanted to pass on that feeling as best I could to her new family.”

 It wasn’t long before that happened — when Skadi got to move into her new, permanent home.
 A family in Massachusetts adopted her, and by the time that exciting day arrived, thanks to her friend, Levi, Skadi knew exactly what to do.